amirroid/amirroid/README.md

 ## Hi, I'm Amirreza Gholami

-Just a developer who honestly has no clue about Android.
+Just an Android developer who honestly has no clue about Android.

 ## About Me